-The ideal length of a personal story should be between four to six pages, single-spaced (about 2500 to 3500 words).
-Personal stories in excess of 3500 words will be shortened.
-All submissions will be copy edited to correct or improve grammar, spelling, punctuation, word usage, overall readability, and clarity of meaning as needed.
+The ideal length of a personal story will be around six pages, single-spaced (about 3500 words), although longer stories will certainly be published if they are interesting and informative.
+All submissions will be copyedited to correct or improve grammar, spelling, punctuation, word usage, overall readability, and clarity of meaning as needed.

 Personal stories are most effective and useful when they are published onymously (with your real name and contact info).
-However, if the personal story involves another person, e.g., about a relationship that went bad, or using your real name could somehow put you a risk, we may consider publishing your story anonymously.
+However, if the personal story involves another person, e.g., about a relationship that went bad, or using your real name could somehow put you a risk, we can publish your story anonymously.

 Please be advised, as a strict policy, we do not publish school, EFL website, or recruiter reviews, good or bad, because we do not have the time and resources to evaluate the review's validity.
 Finally, all proffered advise or recommendations must be consistent with the advice and guidelines discussed in our Guide unless authoritative evidence that specifically contradicts what is advised in the Guide is provided (see last section on Corrections and Additions below).